RobRR/first-goals-matter/README.md

-# ⚽ League of Ireland 2026: Team-by-team outcomes when scoring first
+# ⚽ League of Ireland Premier Division 2026: Team-by-team outcomes when scoring first

 This data visualisation examines the impact of scoring the first goal in a game, using the **League of Ireland Premier Division 2026** campaign as an example.
 Trends in Ireland mirror this global reality.